 HIP is an exciting homeownership program for low to moderate-income households.
-Through HIP, participating households receive two grants to help them purchase and rehab a home in Ramsey County.
-For houses purchased in the City of Saint Paul, the household needs to purchase a vacant home.
-For houses purchased in the rest of Ramsey County, the family can choose from any house on the open real estate market.
-The grants are used to reduce the amount a household needs to close on a home, and to ensure that the home purchased is structurally and mechanically safe and sound.
+Through HIP, participating households receive funds to help them purchase and rehab a home in Ramsey County.
+The program is available in the City of Saint Paul and suburban Ramsey County.
+With HIP, a family can choose a house on the open real estate market.
+The Rondo funds are used to reduce the amount a household needs to close on a home, and to ensure that the home purchased is structurally and mechanically safe and sound.

 HIP provides funds to write down the purchase price of a house currently for sale in Ramsey County.
-The amount of the grant depends on need and eligibility of selected buyers.
+The amount of the funds depends on need and eligibility of selected buyers.

 HIP Rehab Grant

-HIP provides grant funding for households to fix-up the houses they purchase through HIP.
+HIP provides funding for households to fix-up the houses they purchase through HIP.
 The funds are intended to ensure that HIP houses are decent, safe and mechanically and structurally sound.
-Rehab grant funds could be used for things like a new roof, a new furnace, and plumbing and electrical updates.
+Rehab funds are used for a new roof, a new furnace, and plumbing and electrical updates.
 Homes that are eligible for HIP must meed the HIP Property Criteria.
 Rondo CLT provides free property inspections for HIP properties.

 Houses purchased in the City of St. Paul are required to be vacant or foreclosed, and will receive up to $50,000 in rehab funds.
 Houses purchased in suburban Ramsey County will receive up to $25,000 in rehab funds.

-The HIP Rehab Grant takes care of major repair and maintenance issues that are present at the time of purchase.
+The HIP Rehab funds take care of major repair and maintenance issues that are present at the time of purchase.
 HIP homebuyers won't have to worry about a large repair in their first few years of homeownership.

 How HIP Adds up

 Families and individuals selected to participate in HIP work with a real estate agent to find a house for sale in

-Homes purchased through HIP become Rondo Community Land Trust homes -- the homes are owned by the CLT homeowners, the land is held "in trust" so that affordable housing will be available to future generations of low to moderate-income homebuyers.
+Homes purchased through HIP become Rondo Community Land Trust homes -- the homes are owned by the CLT homeowner, the land is held "in trust" so that affordable housing will be available to future generations of low to moderate-income homebuyers.
 HIP homebuyers enter into the Ground Lease agreement with Rondo CLT.